🐾 Does your dog panic when you leave? → Get the Free 7-Day

-Looking for natural remedies for dog anxiety?
-We rank each option by evidence level — CBD, L-theanine, DAP, and more — so you can stop guessing and start helping.
+We rank CBD, L-theanine, DAP, and more by evidence level — so you stop guessing and start helping your anxious dog feel calmer.

-This post contains affiliate links.
-We may earn a commission at no extra cost to you.
+📌 This post may contain affiliate links.
+We earn a small commission if you purchase through our links, at no extra cost to you.
+This helps us keep the site free.

 What “Natural” Actually Means – and What It Doesn’t